 Scholarships to study at Ravensbourne have also been awarded in collaboration with Accumulate, a social enterprise which uses creativity to empower young people who are homeless.
 On the course, the recipients will be mentored by Ravensbourne students who will pass on the creative skills they've learnt and provide valuable networks and advice to aid progression and build confidence.

-Our lecture series 'The Lates', and our Factory workshops have this year moved entirely online.
-It has been identified that, for current students, alumni and staff, the shift to online delivery has presented an opportunity to extend the events to the wider community, including teachers, young people, partners and agents.
+Our lecture series 'The Lates', and our Factory workshops continue to be delivered online.
+This online delivery has presented an opportunity to extend the events to the wider community, including teachers, young people, partners and agents.

-Financial Position
+Financial position

 Results